aosabook/aosabook/blog/content/500-lines-early-access-7-functionaldb.md

 In this chapter, Yoav shows how using immutability as a guiding principle allows us to build an astonishingly capable database system in fewer than 500 lines of Clojure.
-This includes the persistence layer itself, along with a miniature declarative query languages, and a host of other features.
+This includes a transaction system, a miniature declarative query language, and a host of other features.

 As usual, if you find errors you think are worth reporting, please open an issue on our [GitHub tracker](https://github.com/aosabook/500lines/issues).